sofoklis293/DequeDownloadTool/readme.md

 1. Create a .xlsx file with one column named URL that contains all the report URLs
 2. [Run the application](#-how-to-run).
-3. "Would you like to proceed with downloading JSON reports? (y/n)" - Click y and then enter.
-4. Once the application prompts you to put the full path  of the Excel file, you have to put the path to the above Excel file
+3. Once the application runs, it will prompt you to enter the full path of the Excel file.
+You have to put the path to the above Excel file and press "Enter"
          - Mac: Drag the file into the terminal
          - Windows: Right-click on the file "Copy as Path", and then paste it into the terminal.
 (Make sure you remove " character at the beginning and end)
-5. The 'JSON_Reports' folder already exists.
-Choose an option:
-   1)Overwrite the existing folder
-   2)Create a new folder with a timestamp
-   3)Cancel the operation

-   Choose Options 1/2/3 and click enter
-6. "Would you like to convert the downloaded JSON reports to CSV? (y/n)" - Click y and then enter.

 ## 📥 How to run